infiniticio/docs.infinitic.io/src/pages/docs/workflows/workers.md

   none:
 ```

-## Workflow registration
+## Programmatic registration

-We can register a service directly with a worker.
-It can be useful if we need to inject some dependencies in our service:
+We can register a workflow directly with a worker.
+It can be useful if we need to inject some utility classes in our workflow:

 {% codes %}